listingslab/healthylunchbox/README.md

 # Healthy Lunch Box

 ## Stack Overview

+A React frontend designed to consume a WordPress REST-API backend service.

-A complete Webpack, lint & Browsersync environment which enables fast in-editor pre-testing of our React app against lint rules and enables multi-device testing while we develop and compile our app.
-In addition a Mocha, Chai & Enzyme setup for BDD testing.
+This is a complete Webpack, lint & Browsersync development environment which enables fast in-editor pre-testing of our React app against lint rules for both JavaScript and SCSS and enables multi-device testing while we develop and compile the app.

-## NPM Scripts
+### NPM Scripts

-### start
+#### npm start
 Runs webpack-dev-server with hot reload

-### build
+#### npm run build
 Creates production ready application into /build folder

-### lint
+#### npm run sync
 Runs the browsersync linting process

-### elint
+#### npm run elint
-Runs the linting process
+Run & Summarise the linting process

-### elintsummary
+#### npm run slint
-Summarise the linting process
+Run the style lint process

-### elinttable
-Summarise the linting process as a nice, easy to read table

-### profile
+#### npm run profile
 Profiles the webpack distribution bundle for analysis

 #### More Info